 Revenue Cycle Management (RCM) is an important part of understanding how providers track their claims submissions, denials, and payments.
-The RCM flow is the process healthcare facilities and providers use to track patient encounters and claims from registration and appointment scheduling to the final payment of a balance.
+The RCM flow is the process healthcare facilities and providers use to track patient encounters and claims, from registration and appointment scheduling to the final payment of a balance.

-This process is typically completed when the Electronic Remittance Advice (ERA) 835 transaction is routed from the payer, back to the provider, closing the claim payment loop.
+This process is typically completed when the Electronic Remittance Advice (ERA) 835 transaction is routed from the Payer, back to the Provider, closing the claim payment loop.

 Patient Pre-Authorization, Eligibility & Benefits Verification

-During patient pre-authorization, the insurance provider or plan determines whether a prescription, service, or medical device is approved under a member’s coverage.
+During patient pre-authorization, the insurance Provider or plan determines whether a prescription, service, or medical device is approved under a member’s coverage.
 Depending on the scope and type of service, some insurers may require obtaining prior authorizations, especially when a desired treatment or procedure is generally not considered medically necessary.
 Medical emergencies may be an exception, as no pre-authorization can occur due to the time range in which the emergency occurs.
 Obtaining prior authorization is a crucial step in seeking payment for services, especially when it’s not a common procedure and wouldn’t generally be considered medically necessary outside of rare cases.

 One of the biggest stalls in the medical billing cycle is issues due to member eligibility and benefit coverage.
-If prior authorization is obtained, providers will need to pay close attention to the information they share and submit to the member’s insurance.
+If prior authorization is obtained, Providers will need to pay close attention to the information they share and submit to the member’s insurance.
 They will need to review what their plan actually covers and any copay and accumulator information.
 Benefits eligibility can be discussed prior to making appointments to ensure proper in-network benefits.

 Patient Encounter and Claim Submission

 After the patient has been treated the claim must be submitted to the insurance carrier for payment.
 Practice management systems and medical coding specialists will prepare the claim with the correct Current Procedural Terminology (CPT) and International Classification of Diseases (ICD) codes to document the services performed during the patient encounter.
-Often, these codes will be used by insurance providers to derive proper payments for the medical bill.
+Often, these codes will be used by insurance Providers to derive proper payments for the medical bill.

-Once the carriers pay their appropriate portion, an explanation of payment (EOP) will be sent to the provider.
+Once the carriers pay their appropriate portion, an explanation of payment (EOP) will be sent to the Provider.
 This EOP submission will include the payer’s responsibility total, the payment amounts, and any copays, coinsurance, or other amounts that would be the patient’s responsibility.

 Claims that are late or not paid in full are at risk of going to a collections agency.
 If a claim was rejected for payment by the insurance carrier this will often begin an appeals process.
-During an appeal, the provider will need to submit additional information to the payer to explain why the claim should be paid and listing any exceptions, reasoning, and medically necessary situations.
+During an appeal, the Provider will need to submit additional information to the Payer to explain why the claim should be paid and listing any exceptions, reasoning, and medically necessary situations.

 Revenue Cycle Management

-Revenue cycle management allows healthcare and insurance providers to preserve, manage, and improve upon patient care as it revolves around the billing process.
-RCM can reduce the time from service to receiving payment, just by tracking each step diligently along the way.
+Revenue Cycle Management allows healthcare and insurance providers to preserve, manage, and improve patient care as it revolves around the billing process.
+RCM can reduce the time from service to receiving payment, simply by tracking each step diligently along the way.
 It can work within any IT system, ePHI system, or billing systems.